QUICK ANSWER

 If a $39.99 paid tool gives you enough extra practice and diagnosis to avoid one retake, it has effectively paid for itself in exam fees and saved you 2 to 4 weeks of delay.
 That is the break-even math.

-The question is not whether free prep costs less.
-It always does.
+The question is not whether free prep costs less in direct prep cost.
+It does.
 The question is whether the increased risk of failure costs more than the price of the paid tool.

 Honest Counterweight: When Free Prep Is Enough